SharanyaMBhat/Air-Draw/README.md

 This multiplayer application lets users draw in Augmented Reality.

 The position on screen is translated to world co-ordinates and a line renderer is used to connect the positions touched.
-This is synced realtime on all devices connected and joinned in the same network room.
+This is synced realtime on all devices connected and joined in the same network room.

 Tech Stack